 Woodstock First Nation has a housing program that adheres to all Federal and Provincial standards.
-We have recently ratified a new housing policy that was developed with the assistance of community members who volunteered to work with a staff/community member..
+We have a draft housing policy that was developed with the assistance of community members who volunteered to work with a staff/community member..

 AHHC SCORING TOOL